aws-samples/amazon-eventbridge-resource-policy-samples/patterns/multi-bus-multi-account-pattern/README.md

             └── template.yaml
     ```

-1. Deploy each of the SAM templates (templates.yaml) in each of the folders to respective accounts.
-Navigate to one of the service apps folders and build and deploy the services using the SAM CLI commands
+1. Deploy each of the AWS SAM templates (templates.yaml) in each of the folders to respective accounts.
+Navigate to one of the service apps folders and build and deploy the services using the AWS SAM CLI commands

     ``` bash
     sam build